McMadRedDad/WaterAnalyzer/python/protocol/protocol_2.0.0.md

 ## Supported commands

-1. PING - check connection
+1. PING - check connection and get a "PONG" piece of data
 2. SHUTDOWN - turn the server off
 3. import_gtiff - load and cache GeoTiff file
-4. export_gtiff - save calculated index as GeoTiff file
+4. export_gtiff - save a GeoTiff file
-5. calc_preview - request rgb values to render as a preview.
-Upon recieving a successful response, the client constructs an HTTP request, sends it over a separate channel and waits for an HTTP response containing the binary representation of the preview
+5. calc_preview - request an image preview.
+Upon recieving a successful response, the client sends an HTTP/2 GET request over a separate channel
 6. calc_index - create a spectral index and cache it

 ## Message structure